Frequently asked questions Florence, Italy

 A guide for your honeymoon in Florence, Italy.

 A trip to Italy provides everything most people are looking for in their European getaway.
-It has the history, the art and of course the food.
+It has the history, the art and of course the food and wine.
 One of the best cities in Italy is definitely Florence.
 Smaller and more intimate than Rome and less polluted.
 You can walk everywhere or bicycle using the mobike app on the bicycles left for everyone to use around Florence City centre.
 Florence does attract visitors from around the world, but its charm and beauty more than make up for it.
 By going earlier in the year or later, when all the children have gone back to school means less visitors and less queues.
 A visit to this Renaissance capital offers you the chance to walk the same streets as Michelangelo, to examine the drawings of Da Vinci and to be seduced by fresh handmade pasta, delicious sauces, Bistecca Florentina and complemented with Tuscan wine, gelato and the art of living la dolce vita.
 Our apartment in Borgo Ognissanti provides a centrally located haven from which to explore the City or rest and relax.
+If you are bringing the children along then the two bedroom apartment has bedrooms at opposite ends of the apartment.

 I think that the best advice to anyone going to Florence for the first time is try not to do too much and just relax and stop, drink coffee and wine and watch everyone else.
 Book tickets in advance to avoid queues, is also a great tip.